Real-Time Privacy-Preserving Data Release for Smart Meters: Introduction

-\IEEEPARstart{S}{mart} Meters (SMs) are a cornerstone for the development of smart electrical grids.
-These devices are able to report power consumption measurements of a house to an utility provider at every hour or even at every few minutes.
-This feature generates a considerably amount of useful data which enables several applications in almost real-time such as power quality monitoring, timely fault detection, demand response, energy theft prevention, etc.~\cite{alahakoon2016,wang2019,depuru2011}.
-However, this fine-grained power consumption monitoring poses a thread to consumers privacy.
-In fact, it has been shown that simple algorithms, known in general as NonIntrusive Load Monitoring (NILM) methods, can readily be used to infer the types of appliances being used at a home in a given time, even without any prior knowledge about the household \cite{molina2010}.
-Since these features are highly correlated with the presence of people at the dwelling and their personal habits \cite{giaconi2018privacy}, this induces serious privacy concerns which can have an impact on the acceptance and deployment pace of SMs \cite{mckenna2012,cuijpers2013}.
-The natural challenge raised here is: how privacy can be enhanced while preserving the utility of the data?
-Although this problem has been widely studied in the context of data science \cite{jain2016}, the time series structure of SMs data requires a particular treatment \cite{asghar2017}.
-For further details the reader may be referred to~\cite{giaconi2018privacy}.
+\IEEEPARstart{S}{M}s are a cornerstone for the development of smart electrical grids.
+These devices are able to report power consumption measurements of a house to a utility provider every hour or even every few minutes.
+This feature generates a considerably amount of useful data which enables several applications in almost real-time such as power quality monitoring, timely fault detection, demand response, energy theft prevention, etc.~\cite{alahakoon2016,wang2019}.
+However, this fine-grained power consumption monitoring poses a threat to consumers privacy.
+As a matter of fact, it has been shown that simple algorithms, known in general as NonIntrusive Load Monitoring (NILM) methods, can readily be used to infer the types of appliances being used at a household at a given time from the SMs data~\cite{molina2010}.
+Since these features are highly correlated with the presence of people at the dwelling and their personal habits, this induces serious privacy concerns which can have an impact on the acceptance and deployment pace of SMs~\cite{mckenna2012}.
+The natural challenge raised here is: how can privacy be enhanced while preserving the utility of the SMs data?
+Although the privacy problem has been widely studied in the field of data science~\cite{jain2016}, the time series structure of SMs data requires a particular treatment~\cite{asghar2017}.
+For a recent survey about SMs privacy, the reader is \mbox{referred to~\cite{giaconi2018privacy}}.